 - Carefully remove the grill pan from the oven and place it on the stove over medium heat.
 Cook the fruit on both sides until you see grill marks.
 You will need to do this in batches so keep the bowl next to the stove to transfer the fruit to once cooked.
 Re-oil the grill in between batches.
 Once all of the fruit is grilled, turn off the stove and transfer the fruit back to the grill pan in an even layer.

 - In a food processor, combine the flour, butter, sugars, and salt and pulse until the mixture forms coarse crumbs.
+Transfer to a large bowl then stir in the nuts and oats.

 - Spread the mixture evenly over the fruit and bake until the topping is lightly browned and crisp, around 40 minutes.
 If you like a darker crisp topping, broil on the top rack for 3-4 minutes.